ormf/clamps/README.md

 (sprout (proc-02))

-The code is public domain, without any warranties.
+The code is (c) Orm Finnendahl, released under the GPL (version 2 or later), without any warranties.
 Use at your own risk.